turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 __Hmmmm....__ that wasn't very effective.

-One tricky thing with threads -- since they represent an independent, asynchronous execution context, the main thread of your program will simply exit if it has nothing to do.
+One tricky thing with threads -- since they represent an independent, asynchronous execution context, there's nothing for the main thread to do once it has dispatched the other threads.
+Thus, it exists, and our script ends.
+We need a way to keep the main thread alive, waiting on the other threads to finish their work.

 A common technique to fix this is using `Thread#join` -- this tells the main thread to "wait" until the joined thread finishes its work.